einheit/maia_mailguard_1.05/README.md

 The branch retains the goals of maia_mailguard_1.04a but adds compatibility with php 8.

-Compatibility with php 7 and below is unknown at this point, but for that use case, maia_mailguard 1.04a is perfectly usable.
+Compatibility with php 7 was tested and confirmed working with Debian 11.

 Maia is flexible and scalable.
 It can be deployed in a number of configurations - everything in a single container, VM or physical machine, or dividing it up into MTAs, maiad/spamassasin servers, clamav servers, database servers, and web servers.

 To get started, run "./install" and the script will try to detect the OS and offer the best option for installing on your system.

-The install scripts are perhaps something of a kludge, but they save time and they work fairly well.
+The install scripts are simple-minded sequences of shell commands which save time and effort, and they work fairly well.
 The installer could fail to detect a supported OS, which, in and of itself is not a show stopper, as the install scripts are merely a convenience.
 It's safe to say that some or all maia components should be able to run on any Unix-like OS.

 Contributed scripts for additional distros/platforms are welcome.